-1.3 Document Overview
+1.3 Document Contents

 This manual states the ASRI rules and regulations for ground radio stations operating in the Aviation Services.
 This manual supplements the regulations set forth in the Communications Act of 1934, as amended, and the FCC Code of Federal Regulations, as amended.
+The Customer has agreed to adhere to all rules and regulations set forth in this manual as part of the ASRI Ground Station service contract.
 The following briefly summarizes the contents of each section in this manual: